 The production of CBD distillates follows an orderly manner, from extracting CBD from cannabis or hemp plants to purifying it through a distillation process.
 Though newer methods are being introduced to create even more potent products (e.g., diamonds), most steps remain unchanged.

-Step I: Extract CBD from cannabis or hemp.
+Step I: Extract CBD from cannabis

-When manufacturers extract CBD from the cannabis or hemp plant, they first remove unwanted plant materials like chlorophyll and waxes.
+When manufacturers extract CBD from the cannabis plant, they first remove unwanted plant materials like chlorophyll and waxes.
 This step is done using a solvent like ethanol or CO².
 Other solvents such as ethanol or butane can also be used during the extraction process.

 CO² extraction remains the most popular choice because of its cleanliness.
 It leaves behind little to no residue, vital for CBD distillates.